AshishKhatri84/Car-Rental/README.md

-# Car Rental Web Application
+# Car Rental Booking System

 A full-stack car rental platform built with Node.js, Express, React, and MongoDB.
 This application allows users to browse available cars, make bookings, and manage rentals.
 The project is deployed on Vercel, but currently, MongoDB is not connected to the deployment.